 As experts in movement function and dysfunction and functional performance who promote, improve, and maintain mobility and health, graduates of the McMaster Physiotherapy Program will:

-Demonstrate clinical competency in physiotherapy diagnosis, prognosis, evaluation, treatment planning, and implementation across health care settings. (*Physiotherapy Expert)
+Demonstrate clinical competency in physiotherapy diagnosis, prognosis, evaluation, management, and implementation across health care settings. (*Communication, *Physiotherapy Expert, *Professionalism)

-Collaborate in a professional, ethical, legal, and compassionate manner to optimize health care delivery. (*Professionalism, *Collaboration, *Communication, *Management)
+Collaborate in a professional, ethical, legal, and compassionate manner to optimize health care delivery. (*Collaboration, *Communication, *Management, *Professionalism)

-Demonstrate a commitment to society and physiotherapy through advocacy and advancement of the profession. (*Leadership, *Scholarship, *Professionalism, *Communication, *Collaboration)
+Demonstrate a commitment to society and physiotherapy through advocacy and advancement of the profession. (*Communication, *Leadership, *Physiotherapy Expert, *Scholarship)

-Critically evaluate and effectively apply evidence as a basis for physiotherapy practice in order to determine the effectiveness of interventions and to contribute to the body of knowledge in physiotherapy. (*Scholarship, *Management)
+Critically evaluate and effectively apply evidence as a basis for physiotherapy practice in relation to evaluation, diagnosis, prognosis, and management, and to contribute to the body of knowledge in physiotherapy. (*Management, *Scholarship)

-Demonstrate knowledge, skills and behaviours necessary to safely function as an autonomous and self-regulated physiotherapy professional in all roles. (*Physiotherapy Expert, *Professionalism, *Scholarship)
+Demonstrate knowledge, skills and behaviours necessary to safely function as an autonomous and self-regulated physiotherapy professional in all roles. (*Collaboration, *Communication, Physiotherapy Expert, *Professionalism, *Scholarship)

 The MSc(PT) Program curriculum has been renewed using the concept of a spiral curriculum.
 A spiral curriculum occurs when there is an iterative revisiting of topics, subjects or themes across the program (Harden, 1999; Fraser et al, 2019).
 Within a spiral curriculum, the complexity of a topic or theme increases with each successsive introduction – so new learning is related to previous learning (Harden, 1999; Fraser et al, 2019).